J1nwenWang/j1nwenwang.github.io/pages/3_research.md

 * In ChckUp [Security 2024], we propose an automated firmware update vulnerability discovery approach that identifies bugs in firmware update phases.
 Through this research, we discovered 26 zero-day vulnerabilities.

+* In SIDE [Security 2025], we propose an encoding and decoding approach to embed identity information in 3D printed objects.

 ### Publications